kbs1/laravel-abbreviations/README.md

 Trait by default uses the `name` attribute of a model.
 You can override this behavior by overriding the `abbreviationAttribute` method in your model code.

 ## Generic abbreviations / acronyms
-Anywhere in your application, you can call `Abbreviation::make($string)` to generate abbreviations on the fly.
+Anywhere in your application, you can call `Abbreviation::make($string)` or `abbreviate($string)` helper to generate abbreviations on the fly.

+## Configuration
+After publishing the config with `php artisan vendor:publish --tag=abbreviations`, you can define maximum generated abbreviations length (default `3`), generated abbreviations case (`uppercase`, `lowercase` or `original`), and whether you prefer to include digits in generated abbreviations (default `false`).

+See comments in published configuration file for further details.